falseywinchnet/airspyhf/airspy-r2-rewrite/firmware/hardware/images/README.md

 three banks because the post-start PLL transaction is still synchronous.
 V9 reduces same-band retune traffic and removes V8's unqualified sustained DMA behavior; it does not claim to solve synchronous tuner control.

+## Withdrawn R2-only V10 transport-epoch experiment

+`airspy-ring-v10-r2-epoch-rebase-experiment-release.bin` is an R2-only
+contention experiment retained only as failed diagnostic history. **Do not deploy it.** Both radios have been restored to the exact qualified pre-experiment control image `airspy-ring-pre-epoch-qualified-27b0fb43-release.bin`.

+- R2 experiment size: 23,724 bytes
+- R2 experiment SHA-256:
+  `5cb3f521ce9a5d6e3583dff1fe67d46fe94950813cde551ea2bb5b68e0af4ede`
+- Mini control size: 22,828 bytes
+- Mini control SHA-256:
+  `27b0fb43ab42cc45a43ba049dca488171485fa62e62ba818ef75fa0b20634b5e`
+- Stream contract version: 10 on the R2 experiment
+- Exact post-flash readback passed on R2 `35AC63DC2D7D704F` and Mini `35AC63DC2D6ABB4F`.

+Bank 9 at `0x10080000` is a write-only GPDMA scratch destination and is never granted to USB.
+The remaining nine transport banks retain a 4/3/1/1 distribution across the four qualified SRAM slave groups.

+Normal destination selection and USB granting run in the WFE-woken M4 main context.
+The DMA ISR consumes a sequence-published, already-reserved destination.
+A late plan or the first selection that would overwrite captured READY history redirects the future LLI into scratch and starts a transport epoch rebase.
+ADC/GPDMA never halt.

+During rebase M0 disables and flushes bulk IN, observes cancellation retirement for every old dTD, abandons all unsubmitted old-epoch banks, discards unread grant notifications, resumes the endpoint without resetting its data toggle, and acknowledges.
+M4 then rebuilds an empty nine-bank pool while capture continues into scratch.
+It stages two real banks behind scratch before publishing the first bank of the new epoch.

+Private telemetry exposes epoch rebases, scratch-discarded banks, late destination plans, abandoned old-epoch banks, and the request/ack generation.
+The public Airspy API and headerless sample stream are unchanged.

+The live test rejected the design immediately.
+It produced 38 rebases, 76 scratch banks, 38 abandoned banks, and 267 cancelled dTDs with zero late-plan events.
+Main context published scratch as soon as it temporarily saw only READY destinations instead of leaving the plan pending until its boundary deadline.
+Moving grants out of the ISR also removed their immediate M0 wake.
+The result repeatedly flushed healthy USB epochs until the host stopped.

+## Universal V9 USB queue-hardened release

+`airspy-ring-v9-usb-queue-hardened-release.bin` retains the qualified pre-epoch capture and transport design and adds the documented ChipIdea endpoint-flush completion procedure.

+- Image size: 22,876 bytes
+- SHA-256:
+  `a8146a944c8d4673084305867d4c17cc68dac1f0250cb06568818e8078bbcbd2`
+- Stream contract version: 10
+- `ENDPTFLUSH` completion is followed by an `ENDPTSTAT` re-check and repeated under one bounded deadline until endpoint quiescence is proven.
+- A failed configuration-boundary flush leaves the live dQH and software dTD ownership untouched rather than rewriting hardware-owned state.
+- `usb_endpoint_configure_flush_failures` counts those prevented rewrites.
+- The optional `PREVENT_FLASH=1` build was separately compiled and confirmed to retain only SPI-flash read code.
+This deployed image uses the default `PREVENT_FLASH=0`, so normal USB field updates remain available.
+- All four firmware/model tests pass.
+- Exact flash readback passed on R2 `35AC63DC2D7D704F` and Mini `35AC63DC2D6ABB4F`.
+- Both devices rebooted at high speed and returned a clean version-10 telemetry contract.

+## R2/Mini V11 packed-ring FIFO experiment

+`airspy-ring-v11-r2-packed-ring-fifo-debug.bin` is an experimental diagnostic image, not a qualified universal release.
+It was first flashed to R2 serial `35AC63DC2D7D704F`, then byte-identically to Mini serial `35AC63DC2D6ABB4F` after the R2 packed-stream test succeeded.

+- Image size: 23,340 bytes
+- SHA-256:
+  `47786257ebdda7b4d473e4a28855d2e6b733c6506b364e5224839f08240d18db`
+- Stream contract version: 11
+- Build definitions:
+  `AIRSPY_EXPERIMENTAL_RING_PACKING` and `DMA_ISR_DEBUG`
+- Unpacked mode retains the existing ten-bank path.
+- Enabling the public packing option selects in-place 12-bit packing on the ten-bank ring rather than the legacy contiguous two-bank path.
+- M4 main context packs one 16 KiB raw bank into a 12 KiB payload with DMA and ADCHS interrupts enabled.
+M0 control commands remain pending during the transform so stop/start cannot recycle the active packing owner.
+- The DMA ISR remains the sole USB grant writer.
+It grants only banks whose packed generation has been published, and M0 schedules a 12 KiB tagged dTD.
+- The full-bank 8,192-sample golden test and all four firmware/model tests passed before deployment.
+- Exact flash readback passed on both devices.
+Both rebooted and enumerated at high speed with clean version-11 contracts and zero FIFO overflows before streaming.

+## Universal V11 packed-ring release

+`airspy-ring-v11-packed-ring-release.bin` promotes the successful packed-ring path into the normal firmware build for both R2 and Mini.

+- Image size: 23,340 bytes
+- SHA-256:
+  `47786257ebdda7b4d473e4a28855d2e6b733c6506b364e5224839f08240d18db`
+- Stream contract version: 11
+- Normal build definition: `AIRSPY_RING_PACKING`
+- Release build: `RELEASE=1`; `DMA_ISR_DEBUG` and
+  `AIRSPY_STREAM_BOUNDARY_DIAGNOSTICS` are absent.
+- Packed mode uses the ten-bank ownership ring, in-place 16-to-12 KiB transformation, and 12 KiB tagged dTDs.
+- Unpacked mode retains the qualified ten-bank 16 KiB transport.
+- The resulting bytes match the earlier diagnostic-labelled V11 artifact because that source also explicitly undefines `DMA_ISR_DEBUG`; the release rebuild additionally removes compiler debug information from the ELF, which is outside the flashable binary.
+- The full-bank 8,192-sample golden test, all four firmware model tests, and exact device readback passed.
+- The release image was written and read back byte-for-byte on R2 `35AC63DC2D7D704F` and Mini `35AC63DC2D6ABB4F`; both rebooted at high speed with version-11 contracts and zero ownership, DMA, FIFO, descriptor, USB, or recovery faults.
+- The promoted readable driver completed unpacked lifecycle, forced slow-consumer, packed unsigned-16, packed signed-16, packed float, and both packed IQ smoke paths on both radios.